2024dc04028-creator/income-classification-app/README.md

 ## a.
 Problem Statement

-The objective of this project is to build and compare multiple machine learning classification models to predict whether an individual’s annual income exceeds
+The aim of this project is to design and evaluate multiple machine learning classification models to predict whether an individual’s annual income exceeds
-$50,000 based on demographic and employment-related attributes.
-The task is formulated as a supervised classification problem.
+$50,000.
+The prediction is based on demographic, educational, and employment- related attributes.
+This problem is treated as a supervised binary classification task, where the objective is to compare different models and identify the most effective one using appropriate evaluation metrics.

 ---

 ## b.
 Dataset Description

-The Adult Income Dataset was obtained from the UCI Machine Learning Repository.
-The dataset contains census-related information and is widely used for benchmarking classification algorithms.
+The dataset used for this project is the Adult Income Dataset obtained from the UCI Machine Learning Repository.
+The dataset contains census data collected from individuals and includes both numerical and categorical features that describe personal, educational, and occupational characteristics.

-- Type of problem: Binary classification
+- Nature of problem: Binary classification
-- Target variable: Income (≤50K, >50K)
+- Target variable: Income category (≤50K or >50K)
-- Number of instances: More than 48,000
+- Number of instances: More than 48,000 records
-- Number of features: 14
+- Number of features: 14 input attributes
-- Feature types: Numerical and Categorical
+- Feature types: Combination of numerical and categorical variables

-Missing values were handled, categorical variables were encoded, and the dataset was split into training and testing sets before model implementation.
+Prior to model implementation, missing values were handled, categorical variables were encoded into numerical form, and the dataset was split into training and testing subsets.
+Feature scaling was applied where required to ensure fair model comparison.

 ---

 ## c.
 Models Used and Evaluation Metrics

-The following six classification models were implemented and evaluated using standard performance metrics.
+Six different machine learning classification models were implemented on the same dataset to ensure a fair comparison.
+Each model was evaluated using the following metrics:

-Evaluation Metrics Used:
 - Accuracy
-- AUC Score
+- Area Under the ROC Curve (AUC)
 - Precision
 - Recall
 - F1 Score
 - Matthews Correlation Coefficient (MCC)

 ---